- PH265: Molecular Parasitology (Fall)

 - Scientific capacity building in developing countries

-Dr. Harris has developed a multidisciplinary approach to study the molecular virology, pathogenesis, immunology, epidemiology, clinical aspects, and control of dengue.
+Professor Harris has developed a multidisciplinary approach to study the molecular virology, pathogenesis, immunology, epidemiology, clinical aspects, and control of dengue, Zika, and chikungunya—the most prevalent mosquito-borne diseases in humans.
 Her work investigates viral and host factors that modulate disease severity and immune correlates of protection and pathogenesis, using in vitro approaches, animal models, and research involving human populations.
-In vitro studies have focused on functional characterization of antibodies and B cell memory response, virus-host interactions and viral pathogenesis, viral fitness and evolution, and the mechanism of DENV translation and replication.
-The mouse models developed by her group recapitulate many aspects of human dengue disease and immune response, including antibody-dependent enhancement of DENV infections, and are being used to identify antibody determinants of protection, enhancement, and therapeutic efficacy.
-Her international work focuses on laboratory-based and epidemiological studies of dengue, chikungunya and influenza in endemic Latin American countries, particularly in Nicaragua.
-Long-term collaborations include clinical and biological studies of severe dengue through a 17-year pediatric hospital-based study, a 12-year pediatric cohort study of dengue, chikungunya and influenza transmission in Managua, and a recently concluded cluster randomized controlled trial of evidence-based community-derived interventions to prevent and control dengue.
+One major focus is on studies of arboviral diesase in humans, including antibody and B cell responses and correlates of protection; systems immunology profiling of the innate response; and viral evolution, fitness, and intrahost diversity.
+Another focus is viral pathogenesis, specifically the role of NS1 protein in vascular leak and ZIKV infection of the human placenta.
+Her international work focuses on laboratory-based and epidemiological studies of dengue, Zika, chikungunya, and influenza in endemic Latin American countries, particularly in Nicaragua, where she has been working closely with the Ministry of Health for over 30 years.
+Long-term collaborations include clinical, biological, and immunological studies of severe disease through a 20-year pediatric hospital-based study; a 15-year ongoing pediatric cohort study of dengue, Zika, chikungunya, and influenza transmission in Managua; and a cluster randomized controlled trial of evidence-based community-derived interventions to prevent and control arboviral diseases.

 Andersson, N., Nava-Aguilera, E., Arostegui, J., Morales-Perez, A., Suazo-Laguna, H., Legorreta-Soberanis, J., Hernandez-Alvarez, C., Fernandez-Salas, I., Balmaseda, A., Cortés-Guzmán, A.J., Coloma, J., Ledogar, R.J., and Harris, E. (2015) Camino Verde (Green Way) to Dengue Prevention: a pragmatic cluster-randomised controlled trial of evidence-based community mobilisation in Nicaragua and Mexico.
 BMJ.
 351:h3267.